 Therefore, for a transaction to satisfy the accounting requirements has to be recorded on both sides.
 We will see that in the next paragraph.

-Eventually, all the transactions collected for a certain period flow in the General Ledger.
+Eventually, all the transactions collected for a certain period flow into the General Ledger.

 Journal Entry: The Double Faced Entry